Austria

 The requirements are completely according to the minimum standard of Action 13 and the respective European Union Directive.

-Both documents must be prepared if revenues exceeded the amount of 50 million euros during the previous two fiscal years.
-In addition, each entity of a multinational group located in Austria is required to file a Master File at the request of the corresponding Tax Office.
+Both documents must be prepared if revenues exceed the amount of 50 million euros during the previous two fiscal years.
+In addition, each entity of a multinational group located in Austria must file a Master File at the request of the corresponding Tax Office.

 The documentation must be filed in an officially permitted language or English for tax proceedings.
-The filing date to the competent Tax Agency at the request thereof is within 30 days as of the corporate tax return filing date.
+The filing date to the competent Tax Agency at the request thereof is within 30 days after the corporate tax return filing date.

 Those multinational groups that exceeded the consolidated sales of 750 million euros in the previous fiscal year have to prepare a Country-by-Country Report.
 Each Austrian entity forming part of a multinational group subject to CbCR must report to the relevant tax office until the last day of the corresponding fiscal year, either the ultimate parent or substitute entity.